 The Dog Soldiers were the most famous of the Cheyenne warrior societies.
 They were also known as the Dog Warriors or Dog Men.

 They had this name because of a Cheyenne legend about dogs who turned into fierce warriors.

 Cheyenne Dog Soldiers were especially brave and honorable.
 When he was defending a

 Cheyenne village, a Dog Soldier would stake his long belt to the ground, to show that he would not run away but would defend his people to the death.

 What other Native Americans did the Cheyenne tribe interact with?

 The Cheyennes traded regularly with other tribes of the Great Plains.
 Once they stopped farming, they especially liked to trade buffalo hides

 for tobacco and corn.
 The Cheyennes usually communicated with other Plains Indian tribes using

-the Plains Sign Language.
+the American Indian Sign Language.
 Their closest allies were the

 Arapaho, with whom they often shared territory.